CodeYourFuture/CYF-Group-Projects/readme.md

 These projects are designed to reinforce basic React skills and do not require knowledge of Node or DB.

-- [Payments](payments/readme.md) - Make payments and track your balance with multiple currencies.
+- [Payments](payments/readme.md) - Build an app to track payments in multiple currencies.
+- [Countries](countries/readme.md) - Build an app to learn about members' home countries.
+- [Payments](dogs/readme.md) - Build an app to have fun with doggies.

 ### Express/MongoDB projects